Careers360 Logo

 1. Reporting at institutes:

-• If a candidate fails to substantiate the claims made at the time of submitting necessary original documents within the reporting time for CAP Round, the candidate forfeits the claim on the allotted seat.
+• If a candidate fails to substantiate the claims made at the time of submitting the necessary original documents within the reporting time for the CAP Round, the candidate forfeits the claim on the allotted seat.

 • If a candidate is unable to produce original certificates at the time of his / her admission on account of admission already secured to some other institution, he or she shall produce a certificate from the Head of the institution where he/she has already taken admission indicating that he/she has been admitted to a particular course in that institution on a particular date and hence original certificates have been retained in that institution.
 The candidate shall produce the attested copies of the certificates duly attested by the Head of the concerned institution.
-Such candidates shall be required to pay the fees immediately at the time of admission and such candidates shall be permitted to submit the required original certificates within 04 working days after the date of payment of fees.
+Such candidates shall be required to pay the fees immediately at the time of admission, and such candidates shall be permitted to submit the required original certificates within 04 working days after the date of payment of fees.

 Frequently Asked Questions (FAQs)